-One of the first items of business when the House of Lords returned to work under COVID-19 restrictions was the second reading of a Bill which will fast track court action against freeholders who refuse to respond to telecoms companies requests to do work to enable leaseholders to connect to broadband networks.
+One of the first items of business when the House of Lords returned to work under COVID-19 restrictions was the to fast track legislation for court action against freeholders who refuse to respond to telecoms companies requests to do work to enable leaseholders to connect to broadband networks.

 Apartment blocks or buildings converted to flats can be especially difficult to connect.
 The telecoms operators need the building’s owner to give permission for them to install equipment in the common parts of the building, such as stairwells and landings.